Skyvell/signing-signicat/README.md

 ### Steps 1–7 — Per-bundle state machine (inside SFN)

 NOTE: To be decided how to structure the lambdas inside the step function.
-Probably it makes sense to merge some of them into a bigger lambda.
+Probably it makes sense to merge some of them into a bigger lambda depending on throughput criteria.

 **1) Initialize Bundle (Lambda)**
 * Load header + vehicles for the bundle